 Marriage information is a vital component in taking our research into the early 1800s and beyond.
 The IGI provides only the most basic information - name of bride and groom, date and place of marriage - and even then some "member submitted" details on the IGI are suspect.
-NNWFHS has started a project to index all of the marriages from local parish registers.
-This project requires volunteers and anyone who has a computer can be involved, no matter where they are based in the world.
+NNWFHS has begun a project to transcribe all of the marriages from local parish registers.
+So far we have completed marriages for the period 1754 to 1881, and the data are available on CD from the Shop.
+To complete this project to 1912 we require volunteers; anyone who has a computer can be involved, no matter where they are based in the world.
 For more information about the project or how to volunteer please click here

 North Warwickshire Burials

-As part of the National Burials Index Programme, the society contributed data for the first two CD releases of this index.
-The society is continuing to transcribe and index burial registers for the remaining C of E parishes in our area.
-Many of these have been published in booklet form.
-For a list of burials publications please visit our Bookshop
+As part of the National Burials Index Programme, the Society contributed data for the first two CD releases of this index.
+The Society is continuing to transcribe burial registers for the remaining C of E parishes in our area, and publish them ourselves; for a list of burials publications please visit our Bookshop

 .
-However, we are beginning to replace the booklet indices with full burial register transcriptions; the 1813-1837 series will be available for purchase in the near future.
-Work is now being started on the 1838-1851 series, and we are looking for volunteers to help with this project.
-If you have access to Ancestry or have access to North Warwickshire burial registers via one of the local repositories and would be willing to help, please contact Jacqui Simkins.
+We are replacing the now exhausted supply of booklet indices with full burial register transcriptions; the 1813-1865 transcriptions are now available for purchase.
+If you have access to Ancestry or have access to North Warwickshire registers via one of the local repositories and would be willing to help complete this project to 1912, please contact Jacqui Simkins.

 1901 Census Index for Nuneaton